ONSdigital/dp-developer-site/README.md

 #### Development

-The templates that make up the developer site are available in `/templates`.
+The templates that make up the developer hub are available in `/templates`.

 Static pages, such as the introduction are in `/static`.